Accumulator-Aware Post-Training Quantization for Large Language Models: Preliminaries

 \subsection{Accumulator-Aware Quantization}

 Let $P^*$ denote the minimum accumulator bit width required to guarantee overflow avoidance for a given dot product.
-Aside from universally fixing the accumulator at 32 bits (or any other arbitrary maximum number of bits imposed by a given processor), the most conservative method to calculate~$P^*$ considers the data types of the dot product operands, \textit{i.e.}, weights and activations.
-Given inputs~$\Tilde{\bm{x}} \in \mathcal{A}^K_N$ and weights~$\bm{q} \in \mathcal{A}^K_M$, $P^*$ is given by Eq.~\ref{eq:data-type-bound} as derived in~\cite{colbert2023a2q}, where $\mathbbm{1}_\text{signed}(\Tilde{\bm{x}})$ is an indicator function that returns 1 if $\Tilde{\bm{x}}$ is signed and 0 otherwise.
+Aside from universally fixing the accumulator at $32$ bits (or any other arbitrary maximum width imposed by a processor), the most conservative method to calculate~$P^*$ considers the width of the dot product operands.
+Given that inputs~$\Tilde{\bm{x}} \in \mathcal{A}^K_N$ and weights~$\bm{q} \in \mathcal{A}^K_M$ are quantized, $P^*$ is given by Eq.~\ref{eq:data-type-bound}, where $\mathbbm{1}_\text{signed}(\Tilde{\bm{x}})$ is $1$ if $\Tilde{\bm{x}}$ is signed and $0$ otherwise.

 Note that~$P^*$ increases linearly with the bit widths of the operands and logarithmically with the depth of the dot product.
 Thus, for a fixed neural architecture, one could heuristically manipulate the weight and activation bit widths according to Eq.~\ref{eq:data-type-bound} to reduce~$P^*$.
-However, the quantization design space ultimately limits the minimum attainable accumulator bit width, as well as the maximum attainable model accuracy for any target accumulator bit width~\cite{colbert2023a2q, colbert2024a2q+}.
+However, the quantization design space ultimately limits the minimum attainable accumulator bit width, as well as the maximum attainable accuracy for any target accumulator bit width~\citep{colbert2023a2q, colbert2024a2q+}.

-Colbert \textit{et al.}~\cite{colbert2024a2q+} show that one can directly target the accumulator bit width as an independent dimension of the quantization design space while still theoretically guaranteeing overflow avoidance.
-When accumulating $\Tilde{\bm{x}}^T \bm{q}$ into a signed $P$-bit accumulator, one need only constrain $\Vert \bm{q} \Vert_1$ according to Eq.~\ref{eq:a2q+-upper-bound}, assuming that $\textstyle \sum_i q_i = 0$.
+\citealt{colbert2024a2q+} show that one can directly target the accumulator bit width as an independent dimension of the quantization design space while still theoretically guaranteeing overflow avoidance.
+When accumulating $\Tilde{\bm{x}}^T \bm{q}$ into a signed $P$-bit accumulator, and assuming that $\textstyle \sum_i q_i = 0$, one need only constrain $\Vert \bm{q} \Vert_1$ such that: